Step 4: Full View

 Should Engineer A first discuss the discovered safety code violations directly with Engineer B before reporting to authorities, report immediately to the proper authorities without collegial notification, or pursue both simultaneously?

-Notify Engineer B First, Then Escalate Board's choice Immediately discuss the discovered violations with Engineer B in a documented collegial meeting, establish a clear corrective action timeline, and commit to reporting to the proper authorities if Engineer B does not take prompt and verifiable corrective action within that timeframe.
+O1 Immediately discuss the discovered violations with Engineer B in a documented collegial meeting, establish a clear corrective action timeline, and commit to reporting to the proper authorities if Engineer B does not take prompt and verifiable corrective action within that timeframe.
+Board's choice

 The Peer Review Program Collegial Improvement Participation Obligation supports notifying Engineer B first, giving Engineer B an opportunity to self-correct before external reporting and preserving the program's voluntary improvement function.
 The Engineering Self-Policing Obligation and the Public Welfare Paramount principle support escalating to authorities without delay to ensure the public is protected.
 The Confidentiality-Bounded Public Safety Escalation Sequence supports a sequential model, notify Engineer B first, then escalate, as the ethically calibrated pathway when risk is uncertain or non-imminent.